Misogyny & Flawed Femininity

 Season 2 was mine.
 I felt it deeper.
 In Season 1, it was obvious what was wrong and who was wrong.
 In Season 2, everyone is wrong.
 The first season dealt with class.
 This season deals with “masculinity”, as reported by NY Times, “masterpiece on misogyny”, as reported by Elle, and a “white knighting toxic masculinity”, as reported by Popsugar.

-And I saw masculinity, not as a centerpiece, but used to showcase gender politics, as well as flawed femininity.
-I couldn’t say with certainty the show’s creator Mike White didn’t stage toxic masculinity and misogyny to show that women are flawed as men, and will also use their position of power if they have one.
+I saw masculinity not as the centerpiece, but as a tool to showcase gender politics and flawed femininity.
+I couldn’t say with certainty that the show’s creator, Mike White, didn’t stage toxic masculinity and misogyny to illustrate that women, like men, are flawed and will also use their position of power if they have one.

-Yes, I get it, Di Grasso family consisting of a grandfather, father, and son depicts the whole palette of generational misogyny, “subtly rebranded but ultimately still in sync”.
-But women are not morally superior, just because they are women.
+Yes, I get it.
+The Di Grasso family, consisting of a grandfather, father, and son, depicts the entire spectrum of generational misogyny—“subtly rebranded but ultimately still in sync”.
+However, women are not morally superior simply because they are women.

 As said by Bert Di Grasso, the grandfather: “Women aren’t all saints Albie.
 They’re just like us.”